RXoKIfTvtp/GameDev1/README.md

 # GameDev1
 Project for COMP 1810 Game Design &amp; Development 1 (Winter 2025)

-## comments/communications
+### comments/communications
-### Any and all edits/additions to the code should be coordinated below
+- Any and all edits/additions to the code should be coordinated below
-- Please name folders accordingly to the project folders in github
+- Please name folders according to the project folders in github
 - Currently the main scene loads all instances of levels, npcs, the player and any other instance

-## Important!

-Currently there is no sprite for ground items.
+### Currently there is no sprite for ground items.
 To see the pistol, enable collision shave visualization by:
 Debug > Visible Collision Shapes

-## How to change the level to Tashinga's leve
+### How to change the level to Tashinga's leve
 1. open main.gd
 2. Find the line that starts with: <code>var _h_level = preload("res://level/</code>
 3. Change the line to: <code>var _h_level = preload("res://level/PlayGround.tscn");</code>

-## Input map
+### Input map
 The input map should include:
  | Action name | Mapped key(s) |
  | ----------- | ------------- |